Astro uses file-based routing to generate your build URLs based on the file layout of your project

 Because SSR pages can’t use

-getStaticPaths, they can’t receive props.
-Here, we modify our earlier example to work in SSR by looking up the value of the
+getStaticPaths(), they can’t receive props.
+The previous example can be adapted for SSR mode by looking up the value of the

 slug param in an object.
 If the route is at the root (”/”), the slug param will be